mattfidler/org-outlook.el/Readme.md

   - If your organization has blocked all macro access OR you want to have an action for a saved `.msg` email, org-outlook also adds drag and drop support allowing `.msg` files to become org tasks.
     This is enabled by default, but can be disabled by `org-outlook-no-dnd`

+  - With blocked emails, you may wish to delete the emails in a folder after the task is completed.
+This can be accomplished with `org-protocol-delete-msgs`.
+If you use it frequently, you may wish to bind it to a key, like

+  (define-key org-mode-map (kbd "C-c d") 'org-protocol-delete-msgs)

 - Open Outlook Links in org-mode